FOR IMMEDIATE RELEASE

 Normally, according to The Inkwell Awards’ founder/director Bob Almond, the non-profit would send a representative to the Dover, NJ institution to attend the live ceremony and personally congratulate the winning student.
 But due to shelter-in-place orders, they were unable to, and school director Carol Thomas informed him that the school had already set up remote learning, which will remain in place until the end of the year.

 “There were some timing issues but the virtual ceremony was a great idea,” said Almond.
 “This way the lucky winner was able to get even more public recognition.
 Kudos to school director Mike Chen and the Kubert School staff for getting it done despite many challenges.
 We hope to be there next year to shake the hand of the winner.”

 The Inkwells created the scholarship award on behalf of their ink artist friend and committee member, Dave Simons, shortly after his passing in 2009, with the approval of his sister, Bette Simons.
 Bette shared the following statement:

 “We are all navigating uncharted waters in this current environment.
 With unity, strength and faith we will manage to get through this and be stronger.
-Even considering all that is happening in the world right now, we must still manage to maintain some sense of normalcy which is why, for the 11th year, I am honored to recognize the recipient of The Dave Simons Inkwell Memorial Scholarship
+Even considering all that is happening in the world right now, we must still manage to maintain some sense of normalcy which is why, for the 11th year, I am honored to recognize the recipient of The Dave Simons Inkwell Memorial Scholarship for 2020.

 For those of you that do not know Dave or perhaps even his accomplishments, I can tell you that he devoted his entire life to being the best artist he could be and only wanted to get better.
 He was always critical of his work, looking for the most seemingly insignificant detail that would have made it even just a little bit better.